Demonstration of sampling

 Filtering after the DAC is not required - only strongly recommended

-We can't hear image frequencies (the middle ear is a steep low-pass filter), so why bother with them?
-Image frequencies have to be removed due to their negative side effects.
-They may generate extra heat and distortion in amplifiers and tweeters.
+We can't hear image frequencies (the ear has several low-pass filter stages), so why bother with them?
+Image frequencies have to be removed due to their negative side effects, since they may generate extra heat and distortion in amplifiers and tweeters.

 Browser support